wilmorales/js-coding-challenges/README.md

-# Find the Longest Word
+# Find the Longest Word Challenge

 Write a function that finds the longest word in a given string.